Skip to main content

 Some applicants operating within group corporate structures do not give us clear information about which aspects of the financial services business each entity in the group will be responsible for.
 If you operate within a group company structure, and multiple entities within your group will be responsible for different aspects of the business, your application should break this down clearly.
 You need to demonstrate how responsibility for each aspect will be allocated.

-The B1 Organisational Competence proof is a document that substantiates the relevant knowledge, experience and skills of your nominated responsible managers.
+The application will request information that substantiates the relevant knowledge, experience and skills of your nominated responsible managers.
 That is, the people who will be directly responsible for significant day-to-day decisions about the ongoing provision of your financial services.

 We assess whether your nominated responsible managers have appropriate product knowledge, market experience, service experience (e.g. advising retail clients where relevant) and regulatory competence (i.e. to be responsible for ensuring that the licensee complies with their financial services law obligations and with the conditions imposed upon any AFS licence issued by ASIC).